Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 engine.
 It is up to you whether or not you want to use the physical rules provided or make up your own.
 Do you want every object to experience its own rate of time?
 Such a concept would usually require a custom physics engine.
-But with Psyshock, this can be achieved with little effort.
+But with Psyshock, this can be achieved with far less effort.

 Psyshock doesn’t come with an out-of-the-box constraint solver, but rather provides the constraint-solving algorithms and a powerful `PairStream` data